All about Super Bowl Spreads and how it works

 Example of a Point Spread

 For example, the set point spread for a game is 6, the point favourite is the Carolina Panthers and the underdog is the Denver Broncos.
 Since the point favorite is the Panthers, the audience will see the -6 and with the Broncos, +6.
 Since the panthers is the point favourite, they should win by 7 or more points for their bettors to win.
 If they win 24 – 16, those who bet on the point favorite wins the bet because the Panthers won by 8 points.
 However, if the point favorite team wins 22- 17, their bettors will lose as the team won by 5 points only which is less than 6 points.
 The winning team may have won the game but their bettors lost the point spread betting.
-The bettors of the underdog will win if the team wins or loses by 5 points or less. [content-egg module=Youtube template=custom/slider] For a newbie bettor, it is imperative that you understand how the Super Bowl spreads work so you’d know where you would place your bet.
+The bettors of the underdog will win if the team wins or loses by 5 points or less. [content-egg module=Youtube template=custom/slider] For those new to Super Bowl spread betting, doing your homework is important.
+Check past game results and see how teams perform against the spread.
+Set a clear budget and stick to it.
+Remember, betting should be fun, so view each wager as a chance to enjoy the game more, rather than just a path to profits.
+Starting small and learning from each bet can make your experience more enjoyable and informative.
+For a newbie bettor, it is imperative that you understand how the Super Bowl spreads work so you’d know where you would place your bet.
 Placing your bet on the underdog side (team) doesn't necessarily mean that you believe they will lose the game, it means that you believe the score difference will not be greater than the point spread. http://nflsuperbowlbetting.com/super-bowl-betting/

 Add a Comment